atul1503/Knowledge/rabbitmq-javascript-nodejs-tutorial.md

 1. We are first creating a connection using the amqp protocol url which `amqp:hostname:port`.
 But here host is 127.0.0.1 and port by default is 5672 so no need to specify port.
 2. We are then creating a channel from the connection as its required and good practice.
 3. We use this channel object to send messages.
 4. using the `assertQueue` we are checking if queue already exists or not , if not then it gets created.
 Then we see an object with `durable` as `false` which means that messages from queue will be deleted if rabbitmq gets down.
-In production we have to keep this as `false`.
+In production we have to keep this as `true`.
 5. `sendToQueue` method is used to send message to queue.
 But the message that we send should be in binary.
-To convert it to binary we use `Buffer.from()` and pass the our message as string to the `from()`.
-If you sending an object, serialize it to a json string using `JSON.stringify(msg)` and then pass it to `Buffer.from()`.
+To convert it to binary we use `Buffer.from()` and pass our message as string to the `from()`.
+If you are sending an object, serialize it to a json string using `JSON.stringify(msg)` and then pass it to `Buffer.from()`.
 6. After message is sent, the sender can do whatever it wants or can even exit.
 But before exiting close first the channel and then the connection.

 **Here async await is used only because to set up a connection and channel to the amqp server, we don't want to use promise and form a complex nested code to send a message.
 Its just a preference thing and not a necessity.
 You can use promise also.**

-##Consumer code
+## Consumer code
 ```
 const amqp = require('amqplib');